kporceil/42Born2beroot/README.md

+> [!WARNING]
+> ⚠️ This guide is obviously not enough to make the Born2BeRoot project. you need to do your own research ⚠️

 # BORN2BEROOT
 Born2beroot is one of the second circle projects of 42 school.
 On this project, we gonna discover Virtual machine and how to set a proper environment with strict rules.

-## Warning

-⚠️ This guide is obviously not enough to make the Born2BeRoot project. you need to do your own research ⚠️

 ## First step : Install Debian